jupyterhub/zero-to-jupyterhub-k8s/docs/how-to-deploy.md

 }
 ```

-Run Build
+Run the build script.
 ```
-$ ./build.bash <'hub' or 'user' or 'proxy'> <image type>
+./build.bash [ hub | proxy | user user_type ]
 ```

-Run the populate command that build.bash spits out and keep track of the image tag that it lists at the end of the populate command string.
+Then enter the populate.bash commands printed by build.bash.
+Note the tag of the image that gets populated.

 Edit the `helm-chart/values.yaml` file where it says `# Must be overridden`.
 Set the image tags to the tags of the docker images you just built using `./build.bash`.
 Also make sure to set the correct docker images.
 You may also adjust some of the other settings in the `values.yaml` file if necessary.